-The Roomba 650 has been on the market for some time already, making it one of the older models available.
-However, its superior quality and name recognition ensure that it is consistently listed as one of the most popular Roombas among robotic vacuum users.
-It is the most affordable Roomba, but despite the lower price, it still comes with several key features that make the 650 an attractive option, especially for first-time buyers.
+The Roomba 600 series has been on the market for some time already, making it one of the older models available.
+But the 690 is the latest model with WiFi in 600 series models.
+Its superior quality and name recognition ensure that it is consistently listed as one of the most popular Roombas among robotic vacuum users.
+It is the most affordable Roomba, despite the lower price, it still comes with several key features that make the 690 an attractive option, especially for first-time buyers.

 - Scheduling ability: You can schedule up to 7 cleanings a week ahead of time, so the vacuum can do the work when you are not at home, and it won’t get into your way.

 - Push button control: The on and off buttons, as well as the other controls, are easily managed via push buttons that you will quickly get used to.

 - Reliability: With its ease of use, great suction power, and easy recharging, the Roomba 9is one of the most reliable robotic vacuums available.

 - The Roomba 690 is compact and only weighs about 12 lbs.

 - It runs very quietly, so you can let it vacuum while you watch TV or sleep, and it won’t disturb you.